milkdroplet/milkdroplet.github.io/_posts/2018-01-09-thoughts-on-making-your-first-game.md

 ability to create something of great value is rare.
 But once in a blue moon, there are games that would get big for no apparent reason and it's hardly something that can be anticipated.
 This is a risky business.
 Nobody really has all the answers when it comes to if a game will be raking in the big bucks or not.
 Most likely those that can afford to use money in exchange for better *things* to put into a game and show to their players will be the ones that end up with enormous revenues.
 But for us, it's a whole different ball game.
-We need to rely a lot on market research, trend analysis, monetization strategies, etc in order to better our chances at breaking even.
+We need to rely a lot on market research, trend analysis, monetization strategies, etc. in order to better our chances at breaking even.
 I'm not saying that more funded developers don't do that, I'm just saying that unfunded developers **MUST** do the business side of things, otherwise you're probably looking at a penny in revenues and with a lifetime download count of 100 (if you're lucky).
 Am I exaggerating?
 Probably.
 Maybe not.